top of page

 About Lilly Grossman

-She brings lived experience, policy expertise, and strategic communication to her work.
-As a woman with a disability, she approaches advocacy with clarity, urgency, and precision while remaining grounded in practical policy solutions.
-Her work is rooted in the belief that people with disabilities should be able to move, work, and build their lives without risking access to essential supports.
+Drawing on her lived experience and policy expertise, Lilly combines research, systems analysis, and strategic communication to make complex disability policy accessible and human.
+Her work is grounded in the belief that Americans with disabilities should be able to pursue education, employment, relationships, and community participation without risking access to essential supports.

 Work Experience